 How many people can say that they have been recognized nationally for the work that they have done?
 My assumption is not many.
-At my first NRPA Congress in Baltimore (2008) I remember being blown away by the National Awards reception.
+At my first NRPA Annual Conference in Baltimore (2008) I remember being blown away by the National Awards reception.
 I couldn’t help but think, wow, this is so amazing to recognize fellow park and recreational professionals on this level.
 The faces and reactions of those who received awards were those of extreme excitement and pride.
 I recall wondering, how does someone go about walking on that stage?
 At that point, I could only hope that someday I would be fortunate and successful enough to be honored in such a way.
 Did I ever expect to win a National Award?
 I guess not; but I would have never known or had the chance if someone did not take the time to nominate me.

 I was awarded the NRPA Robert W. Crawford Young Professional Award in October of 2013.
 I can honestly tell you that it was a once in a life time experience that I will never forget.
 This profession is my passion and is rewarding on a daily basis, but to be recognized by my peers through this award brought a whole new level of fulfilment to me.